-XII.
 STORAGE TANKS

-The Delaware Underground Storage Tank Act was enacted to regulate the installation, operation and abandonment of underground storage tanks in order to prevent the leakage of petroleum products and other hazardous liquids that results in degradation of the groundwater.
+The Delaware Underground Storage Tank Act was enacted to regulate the installation, operation, and abandonment of underground storage tanks in order to prevent the leakage of petroleum products and other hazardous liquids that results in degradation of the groundwater.
 This Act applies to tanks containing petroleum products or any of a number of other substances defined in CERCLA.
 Excepted from the statute are septic tanks, pipelines, surface pits and lagoons, storm water and wastewater collection systems, and storage tanks in an underground area if the tanks are situated upon or above the surface of the floor.

-The Jeffrey Davis Aboveground Storage Tank Act was enacted to regulate the installation, operation, inspection, monitoring and cleanup responsibilities associated with releases from, and financial responsibilities for, aboveground storage tanks.
+The Jeffrey Davis Aboveground Storage Tank Act was enacted to regulate the installation, operation, inspection, monitoring, and cleanup responsibilities associated with releases from, and financial responsibilities for, aboveground storage tanks.
 The requirement to register aboveground tanks and the yearly registration fee schedule varies in accordance with tank size.
 With a few exceptions, all aboveground storage tanks greater than 250 gallons in capacity are subject to regulation under this Act.
-Excepted from the statute are heating oil tanks for consumptive use on the premises less than 1,100 gallons in capacity, propane tanks, tanks for use on a farm less than 1,100 gallons in capacity, tanks used solely to store motor fuel or motor oil for non-commercial purposes (also less than 1,100 gallons in capacity), and tanks installed on a temporary basis.
+Excepted from the statute are heating oil tanks for consumptive use on the premises less than 1,100 gallons in capacity, tanks used solely to store motor fuel or motor oil for noncommercial purposes (also less than 1,100 gallons in capacity), and tanks installed on a temporary basis.

-XIII.
 WATER POLLUTION

-Delaware has instituted a water permit program consistent with the regulations, guidelines and priorities of the federal Clean Water Act.
-DNREC oversees water permit issuance, as well as compliance, monitoring and enforcement under the permit program.
+Delaware has instituted a water permit program consistent with the regulations, guidelines, and priorities of the federal Clean Water Act.
+DNREC oversees water permit issuance as well as compliance, monitoring, and enforcement under the permit program.
 Water quality standards and permit procedures are regulated by the State's Regulations Governing Control of Water Pollution and Surface Water Quality Standards.
 DNREC has also issued Total Maximum Daily Load regulations for many of the surface waters in the State that are not attaining applicable surface water quality standards.

-Water wells, underground injection control, storm water discharges associated with industrial activity, operation of wastewater treatment facilities and pollution of water by oil discharge are all separately regulated by DNREC.
+Water wells, underground injection control, storm water discharges associated with industrial activity, operation of wastewater treatment facilities, and pollution of water by oil discharge are all separately regulated by DNREC.

-XIV.
 WETLANDS

-The Delaware Wetlands Act was enacted to prevent the loss of State wetlands to unregulated activities.
+The Delaware Wetlands Act was enacted to prevent the loss of state wetlands to unregulated activities.
 This Act sets forth a permitting system designed to preserve remaining Delaware wetlands.
-Wetlands areas have been mapped, and activities such as construction, draining and dredging in the wetlands may only be commenced after approval by DNREC.
-DNREC, the EPA and the U.S. Army Corps of Engineers are all involved in the review of proposed projects in wetlands areas.
+Wetlands areas have been mapped, and activities such as construction, draining, and dredging in the wetlands may only be commenced after approval by DNREC.
+DNREC, the EPA, and the U.S. Army Corps of Engineers are all involved in the review of proposed projects in wetlands areas.